UNA: A Unified Supervised Framework for Efficient LLM Alignment Across Feedback Types: UN ified A lignment (UNA) Framework

-Inspired by the idea of DPO, we aim to establish a new relationship between the reward model and the optimal policy for a unified alignment framework including RLHF/PPO, DPO and KTO on different types of data.
-By adhering to the same objective outlined in RLHF (Equation \ref{eq: RL objective}), we can formulate a novel connection between the implicit reward function and the optimal policy, as shown in Equation \ref{eq: UNA optimal reward / policy}.
-The derivation can be found in Section \ref{Section: Mathematical proof of UNA}.
-In the special case where $f(x)=0$ and $c=0$, it is further simplified.
+Inspired by the idea of DPO, we propose a new relationship between the implicit reward model and the optimal policy for a unified alignment framework, including RLHF/PPO, DPO, and KTO on different types of data.
+By adhering to the same objective outlined in RLHF (Equation \ref{eq: RL objective}), we formulate a novel connection between the implicit reward function and the optimal policy, as shown in Equation \ref{eq: UNA optimal reward / policy}.
+The derivation can be found in Section \ref{Section: Mathematical proof of UNA} through log-sum inequality.
+A more general derivation of UNA, which arrives at the same result as DPO, is presented in Section \ref{appendix: generalized UNA derivation}.

 The optimal implicit reward formulation in Equation \ref{eq: UNA optimal reward / policy} implies that we can transform the original unstable, memory-expensive RL training process into a reward function optimization problem, i.e., a stable and memory-efficient supervised learning process.
-Explicit rewards can be derived from multiple methods including 1. human labeling, 2. pretrained LLMs and 3. reward models.
-Eventually, the RL fine-tuning process is transformed into a general minimization problem between explicit reward $r_{\phi}(x, y)$ and implicit reward $r_{\theta}(x, y)$ as shown in Equation \ref{eq: general loss for UNA-reward} where $g(x, y)$ refers to a general function that measure the difference between $x$ and $y$ like MSE.
+The explicit rewards in the original RL training process can be derived from multiple methods in both online and offline modes, including human labeling, LLM-as-a-Judge, and a reward model.
+Eventually, the RL fine-tuning process is transformed into a general minimization problem between explicit reward $r_{\phi}(x, y)$ and implicit reward $r_{\theta}(x, y)$ as shown in Equation \ref{eq: general loss for UNA-reward} where $g(x_{1}, x_{2})$ refers to a general function that measure the difference between $x_{1}$ and $x_{2}$ like MSE.

-When applying an LLM for evaluation, the scores lie within a specific range, such as [0, 100].
-These scores can be easily normalized to the interval [0, 1].
-However, the implicit reward function can span from negative to positive infinity.
-To normalize implicit reward, the implicit score function, denoted as $s_{\theta}(x, y)$, can be derived as shown in Equation \ref{eq: score function}.
-For clarity, the unnormalized evaluation is termed as reward and the normalized evaluation is termed as score.

-Given the implicit and explicit score functions, an equivalent general loss for UNA can be shown in Equation \ref{eq: general loss for UNA-score}.
-The normalized general loss function is more stable and will be used for experiments in this study.

-Based on this general loss function using the new implicit reward function, UNA can be utilized in multiple conditions: 1.
-Equivalence to DPO for pairwise preference dataset 2.
-Improvement over KTO for binary feedback 3.
-RM / LLM distillation using reward from teacher RM / LLM outperforming DPO and KTO 4.
-Improvement over RLHF in RL fine-tuning stage: simplify PPO with a supervised learning process.
-Figure \ref{fig:UNA four applications} shows how UNA is applied to different types of data and simplifies RLHF.